NCI-CGR/GwasQcPipeline/_sources/sub_workflows/entry_points.rst.txt

    - ``sample_level/samples.bim``
    - ``sample_level/samples.fam``

-The pipeline accepts either per-sample GTC files or an aggregated dataset file:
+The pipeline is an end-to-end workflow.
+It can accept raw IDAT files and generate a QC report.
+However, it can also continue from various other stages in analysis such as per-sample GTC files or an aggregated dataset file:

+**per-sample IDAT files**:
+Given ``user_files.idat_pattern`` and ``workflow_params.convert_idat2gtc=true``, it would use the Illumina's dragen array software to convert idats to gtcs and subsequently convert gtcs to aggregated BED/BIM/FAM.
+To start with idat files, a cluster egt file using ``reference_files.illumina_cluster_file`` must be provided and dragen array sofware should be accesible either as module or a path provided using ``workflow_params.dragena_location``

 **per-sample GTC files**: